Basic Music Theory

 The Musical Alphabet:

-The musical alphabet is a lot like our English alphabet (assuming you read english).
+The musical alphabet is a lot like our English alphabet (assuming you read English).
 It is a similar system of letters that were assigned to represent a sound in music that we call a note.
 This is pretty easy to learn, and everything else will follow this standard so it’s a great place to start!
 Standard guitar tuning is EADGBE.
 When I took lessons many moons ago, my instructor taught me a phrase I will never forget.
 Every Apple Does Grow Big Eventually.
-Now these days I’m a little more sick and twisted and would find joy in teaching a very inappropriate version of this… but I will pass on that for now.
+Now, these days I’m a little more sick and twisted and would find joy in teaching a very inappropriate version of this… but I will pass on that for now.

 Like any other interval, it’s a spacing thing.
 In this instance, it’s the distance (or spacing) from one note to another.
-Whether it’s A to B, or D to F, every interval has it’s own name.
+Whether it’s A to B, or D to F, every interval has its own name.
 This knowledge will really become useful when figuring out harmonies, and you are going to want to figure out the harmonies.

 Chords are a combination of notes taken from a scale and combined into one sound.
 (For instance “A + C# + A = AMaj”.)
 Learning guitar chords are an integral part of song structure, they provide organization, and help to shape a musical sequence into a legit song.
 They are responsible for giving a song “that sound”.
-Even if you are wanting to play lead, wanting to run solo leads like an animal….. you are still going to need to know this.
+Even if you are wanting to play a lead, wanting to run solo leads like an animal….. you are still going to need to know this.
 Solos are built out of scales, chords, and the individual notes that make them up.

 Key sig’s tell us the tone or the “key” of the song.
 It also tells you which notes the song will be using, as there are certain notes to be played within any given key.
 The more you get busy with your scale work, the more familiar you’re gonna get with the range and the scale of particular keys.
-Unless you’re a jackass and wanna stick to the same progressions, and the same sound, and never test the musical boundaries that exist.
+Unless you’re a jackass and wanna stick to the same progressions, and the same sounding guitar notes, and never test the musical boundaries that exist.
 I doubt that’s you though, cause if you are still reading this then you are probably a little more serious than the last guy.